BZoennchen/supercollider-book/chapters/supercollider/pattern/6-reference.md

 ### Lists

 [Pseq](https://doc.sccode.org/Classes/Pseq.html) is the most basic pattern that can be used to play through a list of values.
-It is useful for deterministic number generatrion, e.g. playing a specific chord progression but also to combine non-deterministic patterns.
+It is useful for deterministic number generation, e.g. playing a specific chord progression but also to combine non-deterministic patterns.
-``repeats`` (which can be infinit ``inf``) spcifies how often the pattern goes through the list.
+``repeats`` (which can be infinite ``inf``) specifies how often the pattern goes through the list.
-``offset`` indicate the starting index.
+``offset`` indicates the starting index.

 ```isc
 // [ 3, 4, 1, 2, 3, 4, 1, 2, 3, 4, 1, 2 ]